Thumuss/truthfy/README.md

 ```

 # OPTIONS

 ## `sc`

-Theses functions have a new named argument, called `sc` for symbol-convention.
+These functions have a new named argument, called `sc` for symbol-convention.

-You can add you own function to customise the render of the 0 and the 1.
+You can add your own function to customise the render of the 0 and the 1.
 See examples.

 Syntax:

 ```typst
 #let sc(symb) = {
     if (symb) {